alpacahq/alpaca-docs/content/_index.md

 # Welcome to Alpaca Docs

-Alpaca offers simple modern APIs to get market data, trade stocks and crypto, build apps and more.
+Alpaca offers simple, modern API-first solutions to get market data, trade stocks and crypto, build apps and more.

 ## Product Documentation